Presidential Designs: The Decor and Furniture in the Oval Office

-Decorating the Oval Office isn’t all that different from decorating your own home.
-While the shape of the room and nature of the business conducted there make it more complicated and high-profile than your own home office, the space still needs to be functional and the décor should reflect the inhabitant.
+Decorating the Oval Office is not that different from decorating an office in your own home.
+While the shape of the room and nature of the business conducted there make it more complicated and high-profile than your own home office, your home workspace can follow some of the same design principals and approaches.

 Beginning with the John F. Kennedy administration, it’s been a tradition for the president to redecorate the Oval Office to match his taste.
-It lets the president show some personality while giving him a work space he’s comfortable in.
+It lets the incoming president show some personality while giving him a workspace he’s comfortable in.

 Like many people who might be considering a new look for their homes but may be pressed for time and money, President Barack Obama began with small changes during his first year.
-He replaced the George W. Bush administration’s plates with pottery made by contemporary Native American artists on loan from the National Museum of the American Indian, and decorated with mechanical devices on loan from the National Museum of American History’s patent collection.
-Your office decorations should reflect your personality and interests.
+He replaced the George W. Bush administration’s plates with pottery made by contemporary Native American artists on loan from the National Museum of the American Indian and decorated with mechanical devices on loan from the National Museum of American History’s patent collection.
+In the same way, your office decorations should reflect your personality and interests.
 Obama’s interest in American history, technology and innovation made the décor a perfect match.

 The Oval Office didn’t always have a relaxed look; every president has put his own spin on it.
 Yet it’s important to keep a room balanced.
-For example, if you’re looking for a more relaxed feel, find the décor to fit that but not make it too casual.
-More serious accents or rugs can help balance an office to make it seem less casual, or vice versa.
+For example, if you’re looking for a more easy-going feel, find the décor to fit that without making it too informal.

-When you begin designing your home office, think about what you want to show.
-With the right setup, you can quite literally display aspects of your personality.
+When you begin designing your home office, think about what you want to display.
+The functionality of a desk, office chair, bookcases, storage and extra seating is only one part of the overall picture.
+By choosing the right style and pieces, you can showcase your personality.
 You can use this to your advantage; if you’re creative, show off that side with fun décor and unique artwork.
-Create a space that makes you excited to work each day, because who says work can’t be fun?
+Create a space that gets you excited to work each day, because who says work can’t be fun?